kingparra/hpfp/08_-_recursion/notes.rst

   .. image:: figures/nickieatmirror.jpg
      :align: center
-     :alt: A visual example of recursion.
+     :alt: A picture of a girl looking into a mirror, opposite another mirror, forming an infinite cooridor of reflections.
+This is a visual example of recursion.
 The nested instances of the reflection are the recursive case.
 The fade to dark green is the base case.

+  Recursion (rĭ-kûr’-zhən) noun.
+If you still don’t get it, see recursion.

+  **A recursive structure contains a smaller instance of itself.**

-  **Something is recursive when it contains progressively smaller nested instances of itself.**
+  **A process or structure is recursive when it contains progressively smaller nested instances of itself.**